ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 are not applied; the [table defaults](../query_language/create.md#create-default-values) are used instead of them.

+ClickHouse expects protobuf messages to be length-delimited, i.e. before every message should be written its length in var-int form.
+This is a common practice when Protobuf is used for communications so that you know how many bytes to read from the network when receiving a message.
+Protobuf does not have uniform support for sending and receiving “delimited” messages.

 ## Format Schema {#formatschema}

 The file name containing the format schema is set by the setting `format_schema`.